Pogba determined to win Premier League with Man Utd

 Paul Pogba says he returned to Manchester United to win the Premier League and is now determined to make that a reality.

-The France international, who left Old Trafford for Juventus in 2012, was brought back to United for what was a world-record fee by Jose Mourinho last year.
+The France international, who left Old Trafford for Juventus in 2012, was brought back to United for a then world-record fee by Jose Mourinho last year.

 United and Pogba won three trophies - the Community Shield, League Cup and Europa League - last season, but they struggled to a sixth-placed finish.